marlon-erler/fundament/README.md

 ## Layout

+basic:
 - `.flex-1`
 - `.flex-0`
 - `.grid-gap`
 - `.row-gap` - applies gap also used in control-row

-- `.control-row` - used for a horizontal row of buttons
+direction:
 - `.flex-row`
 - `.flex-column`
 - `.flex-row-reverse`
 - `.flex-column-reverse`

+align:
 - `.align-start`
 - `.align-center`
 - `.align-end`

+justify:
 - `.justify-start`
 - `.justify-center`
 - `.justify-end`

+miscellaneous:
+- `.control-row` - used for a horizontal row of buttons

 ## Size